 In Illinois, the court uses the term “allocation of parental responsibilities.”
 You may be more familiar with this term as “custody.”
 Parents are expected to submit a parenting plan to the court within the first 120 days of the case.

-The factors that the court will consider in determining allocation of parental responsibilities and allocation of parenting time have changed.
+The factors that the court will consider in determining the allocation of parental responsibilities and the allocation of parenting time have changed.
 The burden of proof required for modifying parental responsibilities and parenting time has changed.
-These modifications have also been made to the Parentage Act, for parents who were never married.
+These legal responsibilities apply to parents who are divorced as well as parents who were never married.

 For other counties, relocation is defined by moving more than 50 miles away from the child’s current residence.
-It will be possible to move outside of Illinois, for instance to a nearby town in Indiana or Wisconsin, without conducting relocation proceedings, so long as the relocation is within the distance limitation for the county your child lives in.
+It is possible to move outside of Illinois, for instance to a nearby town in Indiana or Wisconsin, without conducting relocation proceedings, so long as the relocation is within the distance limitation for the county your child lives in.

-To ensure that you are in the best possible shape to begin a journey down a different life path, it is critical that you seek the help of Fay, Farrow & Associates, P.C.
-We have over 95 years of combined experience concentrating in Illinois family law.
+To ensure that you are in the best possible shape to begin a journey down a different life path, it is critical that you seek the help of Fay, Farrow & Associates P.C.
+Our attorneys have considerable experience concentrating in Illinois family law.
 We are knowledgeable of the changes in Illinois divorce law and how it might impact you.